robertcedwards/juice-docs/docs/dev/api/v3/contracts/or-payment-terminals/or-abstract/jbpayoutredemptionpaymentterminal/write/-_distributepayoutsof.md

         * [`_takeFeeFrom`](/dev/api/v3/contracts/or-payment-terminals/or-abstract/jbpayoutredemptionpaymentterminal/write/-_takefeefrom.md)

-    6. Calculate what the net value of the leftover distribution will be.
+    6. Calculate what the net value of the leftover distribution will be, and send it.

         ```
-        // Get a reference to how much to distribute to the project owner, which is the leftover amount minus any fees.
-        unchecked {
+        // Transfer any remaining balance to the project owner and update returned leftover accordingly
+        if (_leftoverDistributionAmount != 0) {
+          // Subtract the fee from the net leftover amount.
-          netLeftoverDistributionAmount = _leftoverDistributionAmount == 0
+          netLeftoverDistributionAmount =
-            ?
-0
+            _leftoverDistributionAmount -
-            : _leftoverDistributionAmount - _feeAmount(_leftoverDistributionAmount, fee, _feeDiscount);
+            _feeAmount(_leftoverDistributionAmount, fee, _feeDiscount);

+          // Transfer the amount to the project owner.
+          _transferFrom(address(this), _projectOwner, netLeftoverDistributionAmount);
         }
         ```